March 25, 2026

 1. Is dividend income taxable in India?

 Yes.
-Since FY 2020–21, dividend is fully taxable in the hands of the recipient at the applicable slab rate.
-The Dividend Distribution Tax system, where companies paid tax before distribution, was abolished by the Finance Act 2020.
+Since FY 2020-21, dividend is fully taxable in the hands of the recipient at the applicable slab rate.
+The DDT system, where companies paid tax before distribution, was abolished by the Finance Act 2020.

 2. What is the TDS rate on dividend for resident investors?

-10% under Section 194, if the total dividend from a single company exceeds ₹10,000 in a financial year (threshold raised from ₹5,000, effective April 1, 2025).
+10% under Section 194 (for company dividends) or Section 194K (for mutual fund IDCW), if the total amount from a single payer exceeds ₹10,000 in a financial year.
+This threshold was raised from ₹5,000, effective April 1, 2025.
 If PAN is not furnished, TDS is deducted at 20%.
 TDS is a credit against your total tax liability, not a final tax.

 3. How is IDCW from mutual funds taxed?

 The same way as dividends from equities: added to total income and taxed at the applicable slab rate for resident individuals.
+TDS under Section 194K applies at 10% if the IDCW paid by the AMC exceeds ₹10,000 in the financial year.
 The rename from dividend to IDCW was a SEBI mandate and did not change the tax treatment for individual investors.

 4. Can I claim any deduction against dividend income?

-Only interest on money borrowed to make the investment is deductible, and only up to 20% of dividend income received in that year under Section 57.
+Only interest on money borrowed to make the investment, and only up to 20% of total dividend income received in that year under Section 57.
 No other expenses such as brokerage or platform charges are deductible.

 5. How is dividend from US stocks taxed in India?